Untie the knot, amicably

 Step 1

-One person starts the divorce.
+One person starts divorce proceedings

 After submitting your application to the court, it will take between 5-10 days for the court to officially start your divorce